 - Daily job-site safety huddles.

-- A monthly, company-wide newsletter with a safety article written by the Director of HR and Safety.
+- A monthly, company-wide newsletter with a safety article written by the Director of HR.

 - A company safety committee.